This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I do if I have an HF?

-If you are diagnosed with an HF, give your caregiver a list of all your close contacts.
+If you are diagnosed with an HF, give your healthcare provider a list of all your close contacts.
 This includes family, friends, and coworkers.
-Any person you have had contact with will need to be seen by a caregiver.
+Any person you have had contact with will need to be seen by a healthcare provider.
 Each person should be checked for signs and symptoms of an HF.
-If you are a woman, tell your caregiver if you are currently breastfeeding your child.
+If you are a woman, tell your healthcare provider if you are currently breastfeeding your child.
 You may need to stop breastfeeding while you have an HF.
 You may pass the HF infection to your child through your breast milk.

 - You feel dizzy and weak, or you have fainted.